Plan one loan cancellation criteria.

 Decision Making

 The Student Loans Company reviews each case individually to determine if the borrower meets the criteria for loan cancellation.
-Factors such as severity of the condition and its long-term implications are considered during this assessment.
+Factors such as the severity of the condition and its long-term implications are considered during this assessment.

 Approval Timeline